 The Consolidated Entity has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board that are mandatory for the current reporting period.
 The adoption of these Accounting Standards and Interpretations did not have any material impact on the financial performance or position of the Consolidated Entity.

 Any new, revised or amending Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
-These Standards are not expected to significantly impact the Consolidated Entity's financial statements.

 Accounting standards issued but not yet effective